Anish-M-code/pqcrypt/README.md

 # PQcrypt : Post Quantum Cryptography toolkit

-PQcrypt is a easy to use Post Quantum Cryptography tool for Ubuntu and Debian based Linux Distributions.
+PQcrypt is a easy to use Post Quantum Cryptography tool for Linux Users.

 <img src="https://github.com/Anish-M-code/pqcrypt/raw/main/pqcrypt.png">

 Quick Installation
 ------------------

-To Install from this Github Repo:
+To Install from this Github Repo For Debian/Ubuntu based linux Distributions:

 Run the following commands in Linux terminal to install:-